fathym/fathym.io_ParticleDev/README.md

 3. **Add additional dashboard visualizations for your device in Fathym**
 ![Fathym Dashboard](https://36.media.tumblr.com/447b4d8abf0869768b89b0411e377eae/tumblr_o2crfxZXFf1qcz8h1o2_1280.jpg "Fathym Dashboard")
   - From inside your Particle Photon part, click the plus "+" button to get to the catalog of addable parts
-  - Try a Historc Value part
+  - Try an Historic Value part
     - Fill out the "Property Name" field with one of the attributes you're sending from your Photon (the attribute name must be an exact, case-sensitive match).
 Leave this field blank to create a generic graph with dropdown menu of the attributes you're sending so you can switch the attribute on the fly.
 4. **Create a Fathym Notification**
 ![Notification Rule](https://40.media.tumblr.com/1a61ec7a1eb745816795d509af0f044f/tumblr_o58dv5IR7S1qcz8h1o6_1280.jpg "Notification Rule")